 The structure of surfaces.
 Thermodynamics, dynamics and electrical properties of surfaces.
 The surface chemical bond.
 Catalysis by surfaces.
-Faculty of Sciences 13

 CHEM 330 ELECTROCHEMISTRY

 Principles of electrochemistry and their relation to the newer Electro-Analytical methods.
 Electrochemistry applied to heterogeneous and homogeneous processes, with emphasis on cyclic voltammetry and AC polarography.
 Use of the Laplace transforms and infinite different methods.
 Students explore the kinetics and thermodynamics of fast reactions by computer simulation of electrochemical data.